jujhars13/todo-markdown-todo-interface/README.md

 # todo - Markdown Todo interface

-`todo` is a Go based cli tool and REST api that will scan in a directory for Markdown files that contain Markdown format TODO items and serve them up to read and manipulate them via cli and eventually a full CRUD REST interface.
+`todo` is a Go based cli tool and REST api that will scan a directory for Markdown files that contain Markdown format TODO items and serve them up to read and manipulate them via cli and eventually a full CRUD REST interface.

 ![test workflow](https://github.com/jujhars13/todo-markdown-todo-interface/actions/workflows/test.yml/badge.svg)